-PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse Remote control batteries are dead Replace batteries The Unit's 3-minute protection has been activated Timer is activated Turn timer off Indicator lamps continue The unit may stop operation or continue to run safely.
+PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse Remote control batteries are dead Replace batteries The Unit's 3-minute protection has been activated Wait three minutes after restarting unit Timer is activated Turn timer off Indicator lamps con- tinue flashing The unit may stop operation or continue to run safely.
 If the indicator lamps continue to flash or error codes appear, wait for about 10 minutes.
-The problem may resolve itself. flashing or If not, disconnect the power, then connect it again.
-Turn the unit on. error code appears If the problem persists, disconnect the customer service center. ne power and contact your nearest
+The problem may resolve itself. or error code appears If the problem persists, disconnect the customer service center. e power and contact your nearest